 The lack of compatibility with the Hecke action was expected: The identity of Theorem \ref{Cohintro} expresses the ``critical" values of $L$-series of a half-integral weight cusp form directly in terms of $L$-values of \emph{integral} weight forms.
 If our lift were compatible with the Hecke action, then we could immediately deduce algebraicity results about the $L$-values of some half-integral weight Hecke eigenforms from the corresponding results in the integral weight case.
 However, algebraic properties so similar to those of the integral-weight $L$-values are not expected for $L$-series of half-integral weight forms.
 Therefore, additional input is required to derive algebraic information from the translation of half-integral weight $L$-values to integral weight $L$-values provided by Theorem \ref{Cohintro}.

 It was also mentioned above that our lift is not given explicitly via Fourier expansions.
 Nevertheless, it does have an explicit expression through the explicit inverse of the Eichler-Shimura map given in \cite{PP}.
 Theorem \ref{expl} allows us to obtain the integral weight lift of a given form $f$ of half-integral weight $k$ from $k-3/2$ values of the $L$-series associated with $f$.
-To formulate and prove this result we develop, in Sect. \ref{refo}, a reformulation of our lift of Theorem \ref{Coh} which may be of independent interest.
-This reformulation (Prop. \ref{lift2}), applies only to \emph{odd} values of $n$ and relies on a version of the Eichler-Shimura Isomorphism (Th. \ref{PPES}) which considers separately the even and the odd part of a polynomial.
-As a result, it makes it possible to express those $L$-values of $f$ that correspond to odd $n$ in terms of a single integral weight form.
-By contrast, Th. \ref{Coh} requires two of them, but accounts for $L$-values responding to both odd and even $n$.
+To formulate and prove this result we apply, in Section \ref{refo}, a method of explicitly determining the inverse of the Eichler-Shimura map on the full space of modular forms.
+This method may be of independent interest and it is based on a Haberland-type formula, proved in \cite{PP}, which applies to modular forms that are not necessarily cuspidal.